2025-2026

 Student Learning Outcomes

-• Key features of museum professionalism, to include professional standards and ethics, professional societies and organizations, and career development resources.
+• Key features of professionalism cultural heritage organizations, including professional standards and ethics, professional societies and organizations, and career development resources.

 Minor Requirements